How to treat wet rot

 Fungi are near-unstoppable.
 Freezing temperatures will slow fungal growth, but it will not kill the infestation.
 On the other end of the scale, fungi can tolerate heat up to around 60℃ before thermal death.
 That’s over twice as hot as the UK’s hottest summer days!

 All types of rot degrade wood at a cellular level.
+This means that timber pieces stricken with wet rot will weaken.
+This can be especially dangerous in structural timber, where failure could potentially threaten human life.
 Once rot has set in, there is no cure.
 The only thing to do is to cut the rotten pieces away from the unharmed elements.
 This is not always possible, depending on the type of structure and extent of the damage.

 The 3 types of Wet Rot